tetra-code/cse_y2_notes/Q1/BDP/week6.md

 # Scala with Spark
 Here we will use spark

+Big data processing in distributed setting.
+It is expensive to move data from one location to other

+- Latency.
+For accessing data in memory, it is 1000 slower on disk and in network 1000000 slower
+- Partial failure.
+100s of machines may fail at any time

 ## Map/Reduce concept

 Use map/reduce to solve the distributed system algorithm